Teaching and learning

-Our facilities are open and available to students as COVID ready environments.
+Our facilities are open where government guidance permits it, and are available to students as COVID-secure environments.

 We have put in additional measures to make sure you can take part in practical teaching and research, for example in laboratories.
 Your times may be staggered, and capacities will be reduced, but we are committed to ensuring you get suitable levels of access, in line with government guidance.

 While for most students, access to the Bodleian libraries is primarily online, the libraries are working to maximise the range of resources and support available to everyone through these means.
 Please do use its Live Chat for any queries you have.

 For those students who are in Oxford the Bodleian is also providing access to library study spaces, expanding opening hours and spaces as the term progresses.
 Please check regularly for updates on reading room availability and opening hours, and use Space Finder to book your space (and please do use your space if you book it).
 Please support your fellow students, library staff and academic staff by wearing a face covering at all times unless you have a medical exemption, and by leaving a two metre space between you and other library users and staff.

 We expect exams to take place close to the time they would be held in a normal year, and that the main summer exam season will be contained within weeks 5 to 9 of Trinity term (though some exams will take place outside this window as they normally would).